 Be on time.

 Expect to be nervous.
 That’s normal.
 When I did my boudoir session, I was so nervous I couldn’t stop sweating!
 It was terrible and I didn’t know what was happening until my photographer said, “It’s just your nerves.
 It’s okay, it’ll stop.”
 And it did.
 Once we started shooting, I totally relaxed and got into it.
 That always happens with my clients.
 Everyone says within fifteen minutes of starting photography, they got comfortable and started having fun.

 Many clients say, “I don’t know how to pose… Will you guide me?”
 Yes!
 It’s your photographer’s job to pose you so you look your best.
 Your job is to have fun!
 Expect to have a two hour session, including outfit changes.
 The poses can hurt, especially when you’re on tippy toes, arching your back, and engaging your ab muscles while in heels.
 There’s a saying in the business, “The more it hurts, the better it looks!”
 My clients tell me it feels like doing Yoga, but you’ll never have to hold a pose for very long, and you’ll notice the difference in you images.

 Every photographer has different policies and timelines, so be sure to ask your photographer what to expect after your session.
-I’m going to explain how I do things so you get a general idea of the process.
+I’m going to explain how I do things so you get a general idea of my process.

 The day of your boudoir session, I shoot with my digital camera and show you the back of the camera from time to time, so you get to immediately see what we’re creating!
 (When you see how great you look, it’s an incredible boost for your confidence!)

 When we’re done shooting, you get dressed in the bedroom and pack your things.
 Then we sit down and select a date – usually 7-10 days after your session, for your ordering appointment.